Kriptikz/react-native-crypto-app/README.md

 # react-native-app-sms
- A simple react-native program that uses the solana mobile stacks - mobile wallet adapter
+ A simple react-native program that uses the solana web3.js with react-native